• Skip to primary navigation

 Tools you need:

-You'll need to create a double boiler by adding a glass bowl over a medium sized sauce pan in which your bowl can sit comfortably over.
-You don't want the bowl to touch the water, because it's imperative you don't over heat your eggs and scramble them.
+You'll need to create a double boiler by adding a glass bowl to a medium-sized sauce pan that your bowl can comfortably sit over.
+You don't want the bowl to touch the water because it's imperative you don't overheat your eggs and scramble them.
 That would not be a good way to enjoy lemon curd.

 lavender lemon curd homemade double boiler shot